 - What 10 things should I do to avoid getting an envelope with the return address: “Office of Disciplinary Counsel”?

-For straightforward answers to these and other real-life questions, get Louisiana Legal Ethics: Standards & Commentary (2018), an up-to-date compendium of Louisiana legal ethics rules, useful citations, and indispensable practical advice.
+For straightforward answers to these and other professional responsibility questions, get Louisiana Legal Ethics: Standards & Commentary (2019), a comprehensive source for Louisiana legal ethics rules, cases, and indispensable practical advice.
+Updated for 2019 with more than 70 new cases, significant amendments to Louisiana’s rules, and a year-in-review summary that looks back at 2018’s most important developments in legal ethics.

-- The Louisiana Rules of Professional Conduct, with annotations on the history and adoption of each rule, ABA comments to the corresponding model rule, and critical Louisiana case law updated through December 2017.
+- The Louisiana Rules of Professional Conduct, with annotations on the history and adoption of each rule, ABA comments to the corresponding model rule, and critical Louisiana case law updated through December 2018.
+Sample

-- A quick reference to what’s new in the standards of conduct governing Louisiana lawyers: “2017 Louisiana Legal Ethics Year in Review.”
+- A quick reference to what’s new in the standards of conduct governing Louisiana lawyers: “2018 Louisiana Legal Ethics Year in Review.”
+Sample

 Dane S. Ciolino edits and annotates the book.
 He serves as the Alvin R. Christovich Distinguished Professor of Law at Loyola University New Orleans College of Law, where he teaches legal ethics.
 Professor Ciolino is a former Editor in Chief of the Tulane Law Review who practiced law at Cravath, Swaine & Moore LLP in New York City, and Stone Pigman Walther Wittmann LLC, in New Orleans.
 He has a limited law practice, principally in the areas of legal ethics, lawyer discipline, judicial discipline, and federal criminal law.